ninaolo/machine-learning-decision-trees/README.md

 **Question:**

-Assignment 2: Use the function averageGain (defined in dtree.py) to calculate the expected information gain corresponding to each of the six attributes.
+Use the function averageGain (defined in dtree.py) to calculate the expected information gain corresponding to each of the six attributes.
 Note that the attributes are represented as instances of the class Attribute (defined in monkdata.py) which you can access via m.attributes[0], ..., m.attributes[5].

 **Output:**
 ```